Julian Edelman Carted Off After Suffering Knee Injury in Preseason vs. Lions

 Julian Edelman Carted Off After Suffering Knee Injury in Preseason vs. LionsAugust 25, 2017

-New England Patriots wide receiver Julian Edelman left Friday's preseason game against the Detroit Lions at Ford Field with an apparent non-contact knee injury, according to The MMQB's Albert Breer.
+New England Patriots wide receiver Julian Edelman left Friday's preseason game against the Detroit Lions at Ford Field with a non-contact knee injury, according to The MMQB's Albert Breer.

-He was later carted off the field after undergoing a medical evaluation on the sideline, per CSNNE.com's Phil Perry, and the Patriots announced he was questionable to return for the contest.
+He was later carted off the field after undergoing a medical evaluation on the sideline, per CSNNE.com's Phil Perry, and didn't return.

+ESPN's Adam Schefter reported the team fears he tore his ACL, and an MRI will determine the diagnosis on Sunday.

+“We’ve played together for a long time,” quarterback Tom Brady told reporters after the game.
+“I think there is great chemistry in what we are doing and he is just an incredible player and teammate and we’re all hoping for the best.
+Hopefully he can, you know, hopefully whatever tests they have to do, come back positively.
+We’ll try to do our best to kind of, you know, lift his spirits if we can and see what happens.”

 Edelman has transformed from a versatile, niche weapon into the Pats' most dependable receiver since the franchise selected him in the seventh round of the 2009 NFL draft.
 He racked up 98 catches for 1,106 yards and three touchdowns during the 2016 campaign.